ducay-aristotle/OpenGl_Exercise/README.md

 This project is meant to be worked on as I get more experienced with OpenGl and C++.

 ## Project Description(Detailed)
-The means for working on this project is to have a personal in progress project so that I may have a baseline for working with OpenGL.
+The means for working on this project is to have a personal in progress project so that I may have a baseline for working with OpenGL and C++.
 I only have the window but I plan to add more features in the future.